denten-books/plain-text/2-device.md

 automated and disembodied agency, from artificially intelligent personal assistants to market trading algorithms, worry scientists, legislators, and philosophers.
 What looks like a book today indeed takes on the functions of a gun and a trigger.
-Electronic books distributed on mobile phones, tablets, and personal computers comprise a part of the same digital infrastructure that powers drones and aircraft carriers.
+Electronic books read on mobile phones, tablets, and personal computers comprise a part of the same digital infrastructure that powers drones and aircraft carriers.
 Today, computers in the service of the world's largest purveyors of literature are also used by air traffic control